Helloooo good looking!

 This calendar widget by Simple Mobile Tools is beautiful and deserves a homepage on your phone.
 The one widget download gives you 2 separate widget displays that are both customisable and private, with only 3 permissions which can safely be disabled or set to ask, without affecting the widget.

-As a widget it is always on quick display for you to quickly access.
-So it’s private as opposed to the internet and sharing, but I recommend you put it on the 2nd or third page and set your phone to auto lock screen so people just can’t pick your phone up and look at it.
+As a widget, it is always on display for you to quickly access.
+It’s private in respect to auto sharing and syncing data, but I recommend you place it on the 2nd or third page and set your phone to auto lock screen so people just can’t pick your phone up and look at it.
 Most people add to calendars with words and phrases that are like a personal code anyway.

 You can import and export to and from other apps, but not synced by default to any, although there is an option to turn on the sync with another device calendar, eg. Google calendar.

 It has reminder notifications, and can be easily customised with a country’s public holidays etc. not just from the country you are in.
 Handy!